Frederick Traill-Burroughs

-Lt-General Sir Frederick William Traill-Burroughs KCB CMG (born Burroughs; 1 February 1831 – 9 April 1905) was a British Army officer.
+Sir Frederick William Traill-Burroughs KCB CMG (born Burroughs; 1 February 1831 – 9 April 1905) was a British Army officer.

 He was born in British India, fought in Crimea at the Battle of Alma, at the siege town of Lucknow in India and in the North West Frontier.
 After a spell in command at Edinburgh Castle he retired from the army.

 On his return from India, he visited Rousay, Orkney, where he built a large house at Trumland; he had inherited much of the island and gradually bought more of it, carrying out many improvements.

 He died in London and is buried there in Brompton Cemetery.

 Early life

 Traill-Burroughs was born at Fatehgarh (a military post) on the banks of the Ganges not far from Cawnpore in 1831, the eldest of five children to General Frederick William Burroughs and Caroline de Peyron.

 His mother was the only daughter Capt.
 Charles Adolphus Marie de Peyron and Mary Colebrooke, eldest daughter of Sir George Colebrooke.
 His mother's grandfather was killed in a duel in Paris by Auguste Marie Raymond, Prince d'Arenberg, Comte de la Marck.

 He was the grandson of Sir William Burroughs of Castle Bagshaw.
 His mother was of Capt.
 Charles Adolphus Marle de Peyron.

 Several reputable sources, including the Dictionary of National Biography, describe him as the grandson of Sir William Burroughs, Advocate-General of Bengal.
 However, Traill-Burroughs was born 16 years after the death of Sir William's only son.
 Sir William Burroughs appears to have had several illegitimate children in India, including Harriet Caroline Gordon, Edward Williamson Gordon (provided for in Sir William Burroughs' will), and Frederick William Burroughs (Trail-Burroughs' father).
 As Sir William's only legitimate son died in battle in 1814, he was keen that Frederick William (Traill-Burroughs' father) took his name, and indeed, Frederick William spent a lot of energy 'proving' himself in battle in order to inherit the baronetcy, to no avail, as it died with Sir William.
 He is mentioned in the biography written by Sir William Burroughs' granddaughter, Louisa Mure, 'Recollections of By-Gone Days', this unknown relation (Frederick William) bearing a startling resemblance to the family, arrives in England at the death bed of another relation, saying he is the son of Sir William.

 Upon his 21st birthday, he adopted the Traill surname when he succeeded to the Orcadian estates left to him by his grand-uncle, George William Traill.